- I take AI risk seriously, and I’m glad people are working on it.

 - I’m not an AI-risk maximalist: I put it on par with bio-risk and nano-risk, all of which we should take seriously.

-- I’m not sure direct work on AI risk is obviously more valuable for reducing AI risk than indirect work, especially work on neurotech.
+- I’m not sure direct work on AI risk is obviously more valuable for reducing AI risk than indirect work at present, especially work on neurotech.

 People ask me about AI risk a lot, maybe because they think (former?) machine learning researchers should have opinions on it.
 Regardless, here are my current beliefs on the subject.
 If they’re wrong, please fix them by emailing me.